mariam7575/mariam7575/README.md

 - 👋 Hi, I’m @mariam7575
-- 👀 I’m interested in
+- 👀 I’m interested in Artificial Intelligence and Game Develpoement
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning OOPs USING Java language.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on competitive programming
 - 📫 How to reach me @imaryam832@gmail.com

 <!---